compops/pmmh-correlated2015/README.md

 # pmmh-correlated2015
-This code was downloaded from < https://github.com/compops/pmmh-correlated2015 > and contains the code used to produce the results in the tutorial
+This code was downloaded from < https://github.com/compops/pmmh-correlated2015 > and contains the code used to produce the results in

 J. Dahlin, F. Lindsten, J. Kronander and T. B. Schön, Accelerating pseudo-marginal Metropolis-Hastings by correlating auxiliary variables.
 Pre-print, arXiv:1512:05483v1, 2015.